Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 Now that you know your skin type let’s look at a couple of must-have products designed specifically for you.

 Skincare products for dry skin

-The most important thing for dry skin is to have a great moisturizer, and the Eucerin one is a solid option because it is a dermatologist recommended, and it is super affordable! (check it here)
+The most important thing for dry skin is to have a great moisturizer, and the Eucerin one is a good option because it is a dermatologist recommended and it is super affordable! (check it here)